francesco-innocenti/NN-Hessian-Papers/README.md

 [Hessian Eigenspectra of More Realistic Nonlinear Models ](https://proceedings.neurips.cc/paper/2021/hash/a7d8ae4569120b5bec12e7b6e9648b86-Abstract.html):
-Derives the eigenspectrum of the Hessian for generalised generalised linear models (G-GLMs), showing similarly to the above paper that the spectrum can depart significantly from theoretical random matrix ensembles depending on the data, model and loss.
+Derives the eigenspectrum of the Hessian for "generalised generalised linear models" (G-GLMs), showing similarly to the above paper that the spectrum can depart significantly from theoretical random matrix ensembles depending on the data, model and loss.